doxeylab/doxeylab-website/index.md

 The Doxey lab is a bioinformatics research lab at the University of Waterloo, in the Department of Biology and cross-affiliated to the Cheriton School of Computer Science.
 We develop and use <bf>computational</bf> approaches to analyze and compare genomes, and we apply <bf>experimental</bf> approaches to characterize new gene families and functions that we predict from data.
 Our work spans several fields including: pathogen biology, gene/protein function prediction, evolutionary genomics, and omics analysis of human disease.

-We are lucky to work with numerous research groups around the world, and we are always looking for new collaborations.
+We are fortunate to work with numerous research groups around the world, and we are always looking for new collaborations.
 Don't hesitate to contact us!

 {:.center}